-A lesson plan written for the Sunday after Christmas, when attendance is usually low.
+A lesson plan written for the Sunday after Christmas.

 II/ Story: What happened after the Wise Men left?

 Christmas is over, right?
 The Wise Men have all gone home, right?

 Wrong!
 Actually, the Wise Men arrived well after Jesus had been born — and traditionally, people say that they arrived twelve days later, on January 6 (that’s why we talk about the twelve days of Christmas).
 January 6 even has a name: it is the holiday called “Epiphany.”